 - Exposure to others that have been diagnosed with COVID

 The City has published a screening template and other resources that providers can use as part of their safety protocol.

-If a provider believes there was a COVID-19 case at your childcare center (child or staff), they should call the Philadelphia Department of Public Health at 215-685-6741 for further instructions.
+If a provider believes there was a COVID-19 case at their childcare center (child or staff), they should call the Philadelphia Department of Public Health at 215-685-6741 OR email COVID.firstname.lastname@example.org for further instructions.

 Read the guideline and learn more

 Want to learn more?
 The City has published a six-page guide outlining childcare safety practices during Safe Mode.
 You can read it here.

 - [PDF] Childcare Providers Frequently Asked Questions During COVID-19: Addresses frequently asked questions from childcare facilities operating in Philadelphia during COVID-19.
 The information is based on Philadelphia Department of Public Health, (PDPH), OCDEL, and CDC guidance.

 - [PDF] What to do if someone is exposed to COVID-19 or has symptoms of COVID-like illness: This flowchart, designed for childcare providers, provides directions on what to do if someone at the center is exposed to a confirmed COVID-19 case or has COVID-like symptoms.

 - [Video] Childcare and Early Childhood Education Centers Reopening Webinar June 2020: This webinar recording from June 25 is hosted by Dr. Stacey Kallem from the Philadelphia Department of Public Health.
 Learn about health and safety recommendations for childcare facilities operating during COVID-19.